AI Agent Memory Architecture: The Three Layers Production Systems Need

 Episodic Memory

 Episodic memory stores immutable observed experiences — every interaction, event, and piece of raw data the agent encounters, recorded as-is and timestamped.
+This is the layer that captures what the agent actually saw: specific past interactions, conversation history across sessions, tool call results, and the full sequence of events leading to each decision.

-Semantic Memory
+Semantic Memory and Long-Term Knowledge

-Semantic memory stores mutable shared interpretations — derived knowledge, aggregations, and learned patterns that agents use for reasoning.
+Semantic memory stores mutable shared interpretations — derived knowledge, aggregations, and learned patterns that AI agents use for reasoning.
 Unlike episodic memory, semantic memory evolves as understanding improves.

 State Memory